konfidence-project/.github/README.md

 ### Using Reusable Workflows

-Add to your workflow file:
+To use in your project, add to your workflow file:

 ```yaml
 jobs: